Nextiva / Blog / VoIP

 Make your IVR systems accessible for people with impairments.
 This could involve:

-Also, consider offering call-back options for those who’d rather not wait on hold, showing respect for their time.
+Also, consider offering call-back options for those who’d rather not wait on hold.

 The interface of your IVR should feel natural and intuitive.
-Use conversational language in your prompts, aiming for an interaction that flows like a normal dialogue.
+Use natural language processing to create a conversational tone in your prompts, aiming for an interaction that flows like a regular dialogue, not a staccato robot.

 Implementing accurate voice recognition technology can further enhance this, allowing callers to speak their choices instead of relying solely on keypad inputs.